 What's the problem?

-Vehicle overturns cause nearly a fifth of all deaths in Vehicles at Work accidents.
+Vehicle overturns cause nearly a fifth of all deaths in Workplace transport accidents.
 Forklift trucks, compact dumpers, tipper lorries and tractors are all especially prone to overturning.

 It is the duty of people responsible for a workplace to identify risks and to avoid them.
 It is the responsibility of workers to work safely.
 The following guidelines will help you stay safe, and meet your legal obligations.